open-learning-exchange/open-learning-exchange.github.io/pages/techgenius/tg-planet-user-manual.md

 ![Save Quiz](images/tg-course-create-quiz.png)

 1. You can create as many or as few questions as you want for each Quiz.
-However, you must give 5 choices (Options A, B, C, D, and E) for each question.
+However, you must give 5 choices (Options A, B, C, D,/ and E) for each question.
 You can make True or False questions by making Option A = True, Option B = False, and inserting a “-” to fill the other answer choices.
 Select *“Add Question”* in order to add the question to your Quiz.
 **NOTE:** If you do not select *“Add Question,”* the Quiz question will not be automatically added.

 2. Once your Quiz is complete, click *“Save Quiz.”*